Our Accessibility Services Office (ASO) is committed to ensuring equal educational access and opportunity for all enrolled students.

 Students entering college who are in need of accommodations must initiate the request by contacting the Accessibility Services Office.
 All information and documentation shared with ASO staff remains confidential.

 - Alternate location and/or extended time on exams/quizzes (including online)

 - Distraction reduced environment for testing

 - A note-taker, reader and/or scribe

 - Use of audio recorder, Smart Pen or laptop computer in classroom (see letter)

 - Foreign Language substitution

 - Alternative test format (e.g., large fonts.)

-Iona College provides reasonable housing accommodations in accordance with the Americans with Disabilities Act of 1990, as amended in 2008, Section 504 of the Rehabilitation Act of 1978, and the Fair Housing Act to ensure equal access and enjoyment of all Residential Life programs, activities, and facilities.
+Iona University provides reasonable housing accommodations in accordance with the Americans with Disabilities Act of 1990, as amended in 2008, Section 504 of the Rehabilitation Act of 1978, and the Fair Housing Act to ensure equal access and enjoyment of all Residential Life programs, activities, and facilities.
 The College is committed to ensuring equal access and fostering an inclusive environment which does not discriminate against persons with disabilities.
 This policy derives from the College’s commitment to non-discrimination for all persons, access to facilities, student programs, activities, and services.